On Sasakian quasi-Killing spinors in three-dimensions: Abstract

 \section{Abstract}

 A Sasakian quasi-Killing spinor (SqK-spinor), which is a generalization of a Killing spinor on Sasakian manifolds, was defined in \cite{Kim Friedrich 2000}.
 The purpose of this paper is to study in detail SqK-spinors on three-dimensional pseudo-Riemannian Sasakian space-form.
 We briefly review some results on SqK-spinors and then investigate some geometric properties.
 First, we demonstrate that the Reeb vector field is described by a specific SqK-spinor.
-Then we establish that the motion of a charged particle in the presence of a contact Maxwell field can be depicted using an SqK-spinor.
-Furthermore, we find that almost all SqK-spinors provide solutions to the Einstein-Dirac system with a non-zero cosmological constant.
-Additionally, we reveal that a particular SqK-spinor in conjunction with a contact Maxwell field satisfies the Einstein-Dirac-Maxwell systems.
+Then we establish that the motion of a charged particle in the presence of a contact Maxwell field can be described by a SqK-spinor.
+Furthermore, we discuss that almost all SqK-spinors provide solutions to the Einstein-Dirac system with a non-zero cosmological constant.
+Additionally, we clarify that some SqK-spinor and contact Maxwell field constitute solutions to the Einstein-Dirac-Maxwell systems.
 Finally, we show explicit formulae of SqK-spinors in terms of elementary functions with respect to a certain frame.